How to run

 - -r, --results-dir <results_dir>

-Directory containing test results (uses project results dir if not specified)
+Directory containing run results (uses project results dir if not specified)

 - -f, --force